Oxegen: 2006 Festival

 Oxegen 2006 took place at Punchestown Racecourse from 8 to 9 July.
 A limited number of tickets for the festival went on sale a week after the 2005 festival on Friday 15 July.
 On 20 February the festival was launched and the first acts were officially announced.
 Tickets went on general sale on Friday 3 March at 8 am, with weekend camping tickets priced at €160.
 This allocation of tickets sold out within 48 minutes.
 The festival itself encountered bad weather which eclipsed previous records.
 There were improvements on the Sunday afternoon with sunny skies and a cool, gentle breeze ensuring a decrease in wet festival-goers.

 The Who and Red Hot Chili Peppers headlined the festival, the former performing live in Ireland for the first time in 35 years, the latter for the fourth time in five summers.
 James Brown made his last ever live performance at an Irish festival and Arctic Monkeys their first festival appearance in Ireland.
-Also appearing were The Strokes, Franz Ferdinand, Kaiser Chiefs, Placebo, Richard Ashcroft, Primal Scream, Editors, Feeder, The Kooks, Kasabian, Sigur Rós, The Feeling, The Futureheads, The Go!
+Also appearing were The Strokes, Franz Ferdinand, Kaiser Chiefs, Placebo, Richard Ashcroft, Primal Scream, Editors, Feeder, The Kooks, Kasabian, Sigur Rós, Jester, The Feeling, The Futureheads, The Go!
 Team, The Automatic, Paolo Nutini and Lily Allen.
 Irish acts to appear included Bell X1, Damien Dempsey, Republic of Loose, Director, The Marshals, Sharon Shannon, The Blizzards, The Divine Comedy, Gemma Hayes and Humanzi.

 Security arrangements were criticised as being poor by some sections of the media.
 The camp-site was not free from trouble, with reports of tent-burning and an alleged stabbing on the Sunday night/Monday morning of the festival.

 In the Green Room a considerable leak allowed rain into the enclosed marquee.
 There were 225 arrests for drugs (with 13 charged for possession with intent to supply), one alleged rape, and the Evening Herald reported that around 250 people were treated for alcohol and drug abuse.
 When 40 people were sent to Naas General Hospital, fears were raised of a bad batch of ecstasy, but no evidence of such a batch was found.
 A number of media outlets were threatened with legal action on their coverage of Oxegen 2006 in its aftermath.
 These included the Irish Independent and boards.ie, where all discussion of MCD events and venues was banned.